WillPaterson/Weighted-Grade-Calculator/README.md

-# README
+# Weighted Grade Calculator

 ## About

-This is the official Wails Svelte-TS template.
+This is a simple weighted grade calculator.
+Built using Svelte and Wails.

 ## Live Development